ASTR 1210 (O'Connell) Study Guide

 not in free fall.
 For instance, the orbit of the Space Shuttle

-launching from the Earth will depart from a conic section until its engines
+launching from the Earth will depart from a conic section until its

-free-fall orbit to another is shown here.
+one free-fall orbit to another

 The Russian "Mir" space station (1986-2001) orbiting

 Earth at an altitude of 200 miles with a velocity of 17,000

 According to Kepler's Third Law, the orbital period of a satellite will

 increase as its orbital size increases.
 We have exploited that

 fact in developing one of the most important practical